House mouse: As pets

 The first written reference to mice kept as pets occurs in the Erya, the oldest extant Chinese dictionary, from a mention in an 1100 BC version.
 Human domestication led to numerous strains of "fancy" or hobby mice with a variety of colours and a docile temperament.
 Domestic varieties of the house mouse are bred as a food source for some carnivorous pet reptiles, birds, arthropods, and fish.
 The effects of domestication can be rapid, with captive-reared mice differing in boldness and activity patterns compared to wild-caught mice after 4–5 generations in recent research.

-Mice as pests
+As pests

 Infestation of mice.
 Taxidermy display, Staatliches Museum für Naturkunde Karlsruhe, Germany.

 Mice are widespread pest organisms, and one of the most common rodents to infest human buildings.
 They commonly forage outdoors during the spring and summer, but retreat into buildings through the autumn and winter to seek warmth and food.
 They typically feed on unattended food, leftovers and garden produce.
 Their foraging risks the contamination and degradation of food supplies, and can also spread other pests such as fleas, ticks, lice and mites.

 When infesting homes, house mice may pose a risk of damaging and compromising the structure of furniture and the building itself.
 They gnaw various materials to file down their growing teeth and keep the length under control.
 Common damage includes gnawed electrical wires, marks on wooden furniture and construction supporting elements, and textile damage.